 She could still see that dark room and Julita in her crib.
 She could still feel how badly she'd wanted to stroke her, take care of her, play with her, but her papa wouldn't let her.
-"Well," she whispered, an evil smile playing on her lips, "look at me now, Papa."
+"Well," she whispered, "look at me now, Papa."
 She gently fingered the pink ribbons in Julita's hair, the short baby doll pajamas, and cute little dog ears.
 "She's mine now, Papa.
 For fifteen years she's been mine.
 I've taken care of her, played with her, and you haven't been able to say one word about it."
 Her voice became a low hiss.
 "You paid for keeping her from me, Papa, just like I said you would.
 But you didn't believe me.
 Now you both depend on me.
 Yes, Papa, you depend on me.
 Ugly, hideous, Lucretia."
 Curling up in a fetal position in her sister's lap, Julita closed her eyes and put her thumb in her mouth.
+"Poor thing," Lucretia crooned, "she's played until she's exhausted."
+After rocking her a little while longer, she at last managed to get her in her bed, then lovingly covered her.
+She laid her mask carefully beside her head so she would find it when she woke up, then reached over for the music box, turned it over, and twisted the key.
+The tinkling music began to play, and Lucretia was reminded of her father's love for the beautiful blonde pinup of the first World War, Betty Grable.
+When he bought the box, he'd had the gentle lullaby changed to a more appropriate tune.
+Lucretia listened as the tiny musical tinkle filled the room, and the strange words filled her head.
+Pretty baby, pretty baby.
+Won't you come and let me rock you in your cradle of love, and we'll cuddle all the while.
+I will be your loving sister, brother, dad and mother, too.
+Pretty baby of mine, all mine.
+Pretty baby of mine.